qLibc

 Returns

-true if successful, otherwise returns false
+true on success, otherwise false

 if(qstr_is_ip4addr("1.2.3.4") == true) {